Caring for Your Tarantula or Scorpion

 This article covers the basics of how to care for your tarantula or scorpion and doesn’t include in-depth information about the various species.
 For more exhaustive information, please refer to specialized books or online resources.

 A ten gallon glass aquarium (20” x 10” x 12”) with a secure screen lid makes a good home for most sub-adult to adult tarantulas or scorpions.
 Juvenile tarantulas or scorpions can be housed in plastic “Kritter Keeper” containers.
 Very small spiderlings can be housed in small plastic deli cups or other small containers with air holes.

 Tarantulas and most types of scorpions should be housed alone, as they are cannibalistic and may kill each other if kept together.
-Two exception are the Emperor Scorpion and the Pinktoe Tarantula, which are communal and can be housed in groups, as long as they are all close to the same size.
+Two exceptions are the Emperor Scorpion and the Pinktoe Tarantula, which are communal and can be housed in groups with others of their species, as long as they are all close to the same size.